 In their natural state, terracotta tiles are a lovely mix of red and earthen hues, which wash in swooping clouds of color creating unique yet subdued images across the surface of every tile fired.
 This is due largely to the iron deposits contained within the clay used in their manufacture.
 It is this rustic beauty that makes terracotta so desirable as a flooring option.

 The problem is that terracotta is very porous in its natural state.
-That means that water and liquids can seep easily down into its core, causing mold or rot or stains to appear permanently through it.
+That means that water and liquids can seep easily down into its core, causing mold or rot or stains to appear permanently on it.
 For this reason, natural terracotta is usually treated with a sealant periodically, to protect it against those hazards.
 Surface burnishing during the manufacturing process can also cut down on the absorbency to some extent.

 Glazed Terracotta Tiles

-The reason that most people purchase terracotta flooring is for the beauty and colors of the red and earthen hues.
+The reason that most people purchase terracotta flooring for the beauty and colors of the red and earthen hues.

 When a glaze is poured over them, this is hidden beneath a glass layer, that makes them impervious to stains, but also removes their rustic elegance.
 This is obviously a catch 22 of form versus function.